mattga/MGCollapsingHeader/README.md

 ```

 Next, add any subviews of the header (or any views really), to animate with the header as it collapses.
 Two methods are available to you:
-- `addTransformingSubview:attributes:` Adds a subview of the header that transforms as the user scrolls.
-See [Attributes](#attributes) for more on how to configure the transformation.
+- `addTransformingSubview:attributes:` Adds a view that transforms as the user scrolls.
+An array of `MGTransformAttribute` must be provided to describe the transformation.
+See [Attributes](#attributes) for more.
-- `addFadingSubview:fadeBy:` Adds a subview of the header that fades as the user scrolls.
+- `addFadingSubview:fadeBy:` Adds a view that fades as the user scrolls.
 Here are some examples from the Demo:
 ```objc
 	[self.headerView addFadingSubview:self.button1 fadeBy:.4];